mverleg/dory/README.rst

 License etc
 -------------------------------

 MIT License.
-Just include the licence and you can do pretty much what you want.
+Just include the license and you can do pretty much what you want.
 But I am not to be held liable if something goes wrong.